 Discussion

 Marine food webs are at risk of collapse due to ocean warming (Bryndum‐Buchholz et al. 2019; Lotze et al. 2019; Blowes et al. 2019), particularly in reef ecosystems where synergistic human related impacts have caused drastic changes (Hughes et al. 2017; Hughes et al. 2018; Beyer et al. 2018).
-We predicted that an increase in temperature higher than 1.3ºC will cause a loss between 8% and 44% of total living biomass in Rocas Atoll reef ecosystem.
+We predicted that an increase in temperature higher than 1.3ºC will cause a loss between 8% and 44% of total living biomass in Rocas Atoll reef ecosystem, values even greater considering fish biomass, which can undergo a reduction of 86% in the high temperature increase scenario.
 This decrease in biomass across trophic levels will cause the ecosystem to shift from dominance of herbivorous/detritivorous fish and benthic suspension/deposit-feeding invertebrates to a system typified by relatively more invertivorous fishes, suspension-feeding zooplankton, and algae turfs.
-Such composition shift may result in diminishing trophic interactions, like predation and herbivory, jeopardizing the stability and ability of this system to return to equilibrium (Houk et al. 2018).
+Such composition shift may result in diminishing trophic interactions, like predation and herbivory, jeopardizing the stability and ability of this system to maintain the current configuration (REFs), being prone to reach different and less diverse alternative states (REFs) (Houk et al. 2018).
 The predicted increase in the relative abundance of algal turfs and macroalgae can increase the amount of algal-derived dissolved organic carbon, thereby fuelling heterotrophic microbial growth and coral disease (Haas et al. 2016; McDole Somera et al. 2016).
 Under the worst warming scenario, corals could be locally extinct within 60 years.
-So this tropical reef ecosystem is likely to be simplified and have its food web severely degraded under more extreme warming scenarios.
+Therefore, this tropical reef ecosystem is likely to be simplified as a consequence of having its food web severely degraded under more extreme warming scenarios.

-As ecosystems that operate near their thermal limits, tropical reefs are more likely to suffer local extinctions than receiving non-native species that could have relocated in response to temperature changes (Rummer et al. 2014; Trisos et al. 2020).
+As ecosystems that operate near their thermal limits, tropical reefs are likely to suffer local extinctions of several species (Rummer et al. 2014; Trisos et al. 2020).
 Most coral reef ecosystems occur in waters with a seasonal minimum sea-surface temperature of 18°C (Kleypas et al. 1999) and gradients in seawater temperature can influence the dominance and life history of individual reef organisms.
 For example, while hard coral cover decreases at lower temperatures, macroalgae become more prevalent with latitudinal and cyclical seasonal drops in temperature (Williams et al. 2013; Fulton et al. 2014; Fulton et al. 2019).
 If interpreted as time-space substitution experiments, these evidences corroborate the predictions of our model, where algal turfs and macroalgae substitute corals.
 Even though herbivory could mediate the balance between these organism (Burkepile and Hay 2008), the five herbivorous/detritivorous species that could do that in Rocas Atoll are living close to their thermal optima (26.5ºC).
-Biomass of this five herbivorous/detritivorous species is predicted to reduce and approach zero for three of them under a 3°C warming.
-Therefore, the predicted loss of herbivory is likely to reinforce the substitution of corals by macroalgae.
+Biomass of these five herbivorous/detritivorous species is predicted to reduce and approach zero for three of them under a 3°C warming.
+Therefore, the predicted loss of herbivory is likely to reinforce the substitution of corals by macroalgae, which may ultimately decrease structural complexity (REFs) intensifying the overall diversity loss already imposed by extinctions promoted by temperature increases beyond the toleration limit of other reef associated organisms (REFs).